maxwab/facerecog/README.md

  * 126 people (over 4,000 color images).
  * http://www2.ece.ohio-state.edu/~aleix/ARdatabase.html (Note : download les 10 CD)

- ## Download data to run notebook :
+ ## !
+Download data to run notebook ! :

 * Download the cropped database with the following adress in a /data/CroppedYale folder http://vision.ucsd.edu/~leekc/ExtYaleDatabase/download.html
 * Please pay attention to execute 'find . -type f -name '*_Ambient.pgm' -delete' is the directory /data before you run any notebook (to clear some bad examples in the image)

 ## Notebooks & Docs

+Main notebook :

+* sparse_representation_implementation : The goal of this notebook is to show the classification of ONE image using sparse representation in all the situations described above.
+The user of the notebook can select the image to classify and the situation state (occlusion,noise strength etc...)
+* performance_yale : The goal of this notebook is to show the performance of sparse representation on ALL the database
+* Face_PCA_SVM : The goal of this notebook is to show an implementation of PCA + SVM yale database for occluded image.
+* fetures_reduction : implement eigenfaces,fisherfaces and randomfaces for features reduction

+Others :

 * FaceRecogTool : is a matlab implementation of the paper with the database of the article
-* csv_saved
+* csv_saved :
 * impFaceRecognition-master :is a matlab implementation of the paper all the .m files.
 * presentation : the repository for presentation files
 * Add_Noise : notebook where we implement the functions dedicated to noise the image
 * Add_Noise_py2 : same notebook but for a python 2 implementation (problem with class build in python 3 used for python 2)
-* Face_PCA_SVM : Implementation of PCA + SVM on occluded image
 * VGG16Face : CNN work on the database
-* fetures_reduction : implement eigenfaces,fisherfaces and randomfaces for features reduction
 * implementation_basique_yale : the python implementation of the paper

 # arborescence

-.
 +-- _README.md
 +-- _carnet_bord.md
 +-- _implementation_basique_yale.ipynb